Sign in

 Natural Gas Flow Meter Types

-There are four natural gas meter types often used for flow measurement.
-They are mass flow meters, velocity flow meters, differential pressure, and PD meters.
+There are four natural gas meter types often used for flow measurement: mass flow meters, velocity flow meters, differential pressure meters, and PD meters.

 What is a flow meter?

-A flow meter is a precision instrument that measures a pipe&#;s gas flow rate (or liquid flow).
+A flow meter is a precision instrument that measures a pipe’s gas flow rate (or liquid flow rate).
 While there are four main meter styles for flow measurement, here are three characteristics to determine flow:

 1. Positive displacement meters collect a fixed fluid volume, then release and refill the gas or liquid.
-Then, tally how many times the capacity fills to determine the flow.
+They tally how many times the capacity fills to determine the flow.

 2. When measuring the rate of fluid over a known area, one can determine the flow.

-3. Other methods depend on the flowing stream&#;s forces as it overpowers a known constriction and indirectly calculates flow.
+3. Other methods depend on the flowing stream’s forces as it overpowers a known constriction to indirectly calculate flow.

 In the market for a mass flow meter?